 Having said this, there are some occasions where I prefer my inflatable sleeping pad.
 For example, when I’m going for a short 2-3 day trip I usually pack my inflatable.
 I can deal with the hassles associated with using it for a few nights in exchange for a better night of sleep.
 If it fails, it’s not that big of a deal because I’m not too far from home.

-On the other hand, plenty of travelers, hikers, bicycle tourists, and campers prefer good ol’ reliable foam sleeping pad.
+On the other hand, plenty of travelers, hikers, bicycle tourists, and campers prefer good ol’ reliable foam sleeping pads.
 There is something to be said about the reliability of a solid piece of foam.
 If you can put up with the bulk and an extra ounce or two of weight, a foam pad may be your best option.
-Some people who prefer a firm mattress even find them more comfortable.
+Some people who prefer a firm mattress even find them to be more comfortable.

 Before making the decision it’s best to try both out and consider your needs for your specific trip.
 To me, a foam sleeping pad is the best choice most of the time.
 I also own an inflatable that I use fairly frequently.
 If you have room in your budget for both, you can pick and choose the ideal pad for each individual trip.

 Where do you stand on the inflatable sleeping pad vs foam sleeping pad debate?
 Share your thoughts and experience in the comments below!